SolaceDev/maas-docs-online/docs/group_getting_started/ggs_queue.rst

 .. image:: ../img/ggs_queue_mgmt_menu.png

-4. You will then see the Management tab which provides access to tools for managing your messaging service.
+4. You will then see the Manage tab which provides access to tools for managing your messaging service.

 .. image:: ../img/ggs_queue_mgmt_window.png